pjsny/hackharvard-25-balboa-vodka/docs/sdk.md

 1. **Start Session:** The SDK makes a `POST` request to the backend `/api/verify` endpoint with the transaction and customer data to create a new verification session.

-2. **Initiate Voice Conversation:** The SDK triggers a voice conversation via the VAPI service.
-VAPI handles all microphone access, speech-to-text, LLM processing, and text-to-speech internally.
+2. **Initiate Voice Conversation:** The SDK triggers a voice conversation via the VoiceAPI service.
+VoiceAPI handles all microphone access, speech-to-text, LLM processing, and text-to-speech internally.

-3. **Submit Voice Data:** Upon conversation completion, the SDK sends the call results (recording, transcript) to the backend `/api/verify/[sessionId]/vapi-result` endpoint.
+3. **Submit Voice Data:** Upon conversation completion, the SDK sends the call results (recording, transcript) to the backend `/api/verify/[sessionId]/voice-result` endpoint.

 4. **Poll for Status:** The SDK begins polling the backend `/api/verify/[sessionId]/status` endpoint to get the final verification outcome.
    - Polling uses an **exponential backoff** strategy to be efficient